-If your app or service has a community, forums, or subreddit, this is another solid resource for recruitment.
+If your app or service has a community site, forums, or subreddit, this is another solid resource for recruitment.
 As is customer support channels.
-When users reach out with questions or feedback, have your User Operations team flag tickets in your helpdesk platform.
+When users reach out with questions or feedback, have your User Operations team flag tickets in your helpdesk platform based on feature or problem.
 Then you can reach out directly and invite them to participate.

 When in B2B contexts, I recommend emailing current users directly, one-by-one from your work email account.